Community Projects Committee

 • Does it have neighborhood wide impact?

-• Proposals chosen for funding will be notified following the February BMNA board meeting
+Proposals chosen for funding are notified following the March BMNA board meeting

 • Redesign of the Upton community garden.
-Completed a remake of the Upton garden in Area 4, and created a plan for ongoing maintenance.
+Completed a remake of the Upton garden in Area 4 in 2008, and created a plan for ongoing maintenance.

 • Energy Challenge.
 Over 80 neighbors joined the challenge and received statistics about their energy use.
-From this project we leveraged our relationship with SEE to receive two cash awards that benefited other BMNA initiatives.
+Leveraged our relationship with SEE to receive two cash awards that benefited other BMNA initiatives.

 • Ash Bore identification project.
-BMNA teams identified more than 800 ash trees in Bryn Mawr and presented neighbors with a variety of options for maintaining or replacing ash trees.
+Teams identified more than 800 ash trees in Bryn Mawr and presented neighbors with a variety of options for maintaining or replacing ash trees.

 • Pedal to Petal garden bike ride.
-This group bike ride through the neighborhood highlighted our community gardens and culminated in a renewal of our alternate year garden tour program.
+A group bike ride through the neighborhood highlighting our community gardens and culminating in a renewal of our garden tour program.

 • Little Library.
 Built on Penn Avenue near Cedar Lake Road with the sweat equity of neighbors.

 • Buckthorn removal in Chestnut Park/Fruen Mill.
-A continuing effort to eradicate buckthorn by neighbors in Area 7 working with the Park Board.
+A continuing effort over 6 years to eradicate buckthorn by neighbors in Area 7 working with the Park Board.

 • Park bench.
 Installed by the Park Board at Brownie Lake near the canoe rack.